awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

          sed -i.bak -e 's|602401143452|account|' aws-k8s-cni.yaml
          ```

-   1. If you've changed any default settings for your current VPC CNI `DaemonSet` then compare the settings in the new manifest to the backup file that you made in a previous step\.
+   1. If you've changed any default settings for your current Amazon VPC CNI plugin for Kubernetes `DaemonSet` then compare the settings in the new manifest to the backup file that you made in a previous step\.

       ```
       diff aws-k8s-cni.yaml aws-k8s-cni-old.yaml -u